 Recognition of the growing importance of aquaculture and the need to improve its socio-economic benefits has resulted in various targeted studies, among them different FAO driven initiatives.
-The Committee on Fisheries (COFI) Sub-Committee on Aquaculture repeatedly has been arguing for the needs for broader thematic evaluation of the social and economic impacts of aquaculture (i.e. Trondheim, 2003; New Delhi, 2006; Rome, 2007).
-The intersession in Turkey 2008, "Expert Consultation on the Assessment of Socio-economic Impacts of Aquaculture" aimed to agree on methodologies for assessing socio-economic impacts of aquaculture and to determine future needs for socio-economic analyses, socio-economic assessments and indicators (FAO, 2008).
-The main conclusion from this meeting was that the many impacts from aquaculture activities have profound interdependence and far-reaching socioeconomic implications, something that makes any assessment difficult.
-Even if consensus was reached amongst the experts over that multiple criteria decision-making (MCDM) framework using analytical hierarchy process (AHP) would be suitable techniques for assessing socio-economic impacts, they also acknowledged that there is no single method which could be used to assess the socio-economic impacts of aquaculture.
+The Sub-Committee on Aquaculture of the Committee on Fisheries (COFI) has repeatedly been arguing for the needs for broader thematic evaluation of the social and economic impacts of aquaculture (i.e Trondheim 2003, New Delhi 2006, Rome 2007).
+The FAO "Expert Consultation on the Assessment of Socio-economic Impacts of Aquaculture" which took place in Turkey in 2008, aimed to agree on methodologies for assessing socio-economic impacts of aquaculture and to determine future needs for socio-economic analyses, socio-economic assessments and indicators (FAO 2008).
+The main conclusion from this meeting was that the many impacts from aquaculture activities have profound interdependence and far-reaching socio-economic implications, something that makes any assessment difficult.
+Even if consensus was reached amongst the experts over that multiple criteria decisionmaking (MCDM) framework using analytical hierarchy process (AHP) would be suitable techniques for assessing socio-economic impacts, they also acknowledged that there is no single method which could be used to assess the socio-economic impacts of aquaculture.
 In addition to MCDM using AHP, "costs benefits analysis" (CBA) was also identified as suitable method.
 Recommendations from the meeting involved the need for proper testing of the identified methods, developing user guides on the implementation of the methods and building capacity in developing countries for implementing and using the techniques.

-In addition, the report "Commercial aquaculture and economic growth, poverty alleviation and food security" (FAO, 2009) aimed at providing policy-makers with the necessary tools suitable for quantitative appraisal of the impact of aquaculture.
-"Aquaculture value-added multiplier" and "aquaculture employment multiplier" (calculated analogue to Leontief multipliers) were suggested as examples for appropriate indicators for representing the increase in gross domestic product corresponding to a one-unit increase in aquaculture value-added and total employment for the entire economy corresponding to one extra job created in aquaculture.
+In addition, the FAO report "Commercial aquaculture and economic growth, poverty alleviation and food security" (Hishamunda et al. 2009) aimed at providing policy-makers with the necessary tools suitable for quantitative appraisal of the impact of aquaculture.
+"Aquaculture value-added multiplier" and "aquaculture employment multiplier" (calculated analogue to Leontief multipliers) were suggested as examples of appropriate indicators for representing the increase in gross domestic product corresponding to a one-unit increase in aquaculture value-added and total employment for the entire economy corresponding to one extra job created in aquaculture.
+The methodologies proposed however focused on measuring economic impact, not social.